Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 1. What is heart rate variability (HRV)?

 HRV is the fluctuation in the interval between heartbeats.
-It is an indicator of autonomic nervous system balance and the body’s ability to adapt to stress.
+It is an indicator of the balance of the autonomic nervous system and of the body’s ability to adapt to stress.

 2. Why is HRV important in older adults?

-Low HRV is associated with poorer overall health and a higher risk of cognitive decline, as it reflects a reduced capacity for physiological and emotional self-regulation.
+Low HRV is associated with poorer overall health and a higher risk of cognitive decline, as it reflects a lower capacity for physiological and emotional self-regulation.

 3. Which cognitive functions are affected by low HRV?